Werebeasts and Animals

 come near before lunging in your direction.

-snowy mountain wolves that guard the halls of Castlevania.
-Intruders will
+wolves that guard the halls of Castlevania.
+Intruders will be greeted by

-be greeted by sharp-toothed jaws lunging toward them.
-The stronger versions
+sharp-toothed jaws lunging toward them.
+The stronger versions are called

-are called Fire Wargs, and they add the ability to breathe flames.
-Wargs are
+Fire Wargs, and they add the ability to breathe flames.
+Wargs are sometimes

 III: